Vivienne Binns: Career

 In 1995 she started producing her extensive series entitled In Memory of the Unknown Artist, honouring the artistic endeavours of people not generally considered to be artists, such as designers of fabric, linoleum, carpet and bathroom tiles; housewives; traditional craftspeople; street artists and hobby artists.
 She continued to create artworks in this series through the 2000s.

 In 2000, she was resident in the Australia Council Studio in London and, in 2001, again visited Europe assisted by an ANU Faculties Research Grant.

 In 2002 Binns travelled to the Kimberleys, afterwards including imagery relating to the landscape of the area, sometimes combined with Cook-related imagery and patterned surfaces.
 In 2003, she collaborated with Geoff Newton and Derek O'Connor on a series of split canvases.

-She retired from teaching in 2012.
+Binns retired from teaching in 2012.

-Binns held a solo exhibition It Is What It Is at the Sutton Gallery, by whom she is represented, in Melbourne in 2018.
+She held a solo exhibition It Is What It Is at the Sutton Gallery, by whom she was represented, in Melbourne in 2018.

 In 2019 Vivienne Binns was interviewed in a digital story and oral history for the State Library of Queensland's James C Sourris AM Collection.
-In the interview Binns talks about her life, her art and her inspirations.
+In the interview Binns talked about her life, her art and her inspirations.

-As of March 2022, aged 81, she still works and paints in her studio, although at a slower pace and sometimes intermittently; she has had one painting on the go for two years.
+As of March 2022, aged 81, she still worked and painted in her studio, although at a slower pace and sometimes intermittently; she had one painting on the go for two years.

 A major survey exhibition of her work entitled Vivienne Binns: On and through the Surface opened at MUMA (Monash University Museum of Art) on 5 February 2022, finishing up there in April and starting a run at the Museum of Contemporary Art Australia in Sydney in July.
-The exhibition includes more than 100 works, including prints, sculpture and drawing as well as her earliest paintings.
+The exhibition included more than 100 works, including prints, sculpture and drawing as well as her earliest paintings.

+Death

+Binns died in Canberra on 1 August 2026, at the age of 85.

 Art practice

-Binns has worked across many media, including painting, printmaking, performance, sculpture and drawing.
-Her diverse range of artistic engagements has resulted in her being well respected amongst her Australian and global contemporaries, particularly within the feminist community.
+Binns worked across many media, including painting, printmaking, performance, sculpture and drawing.
+Her diverse range of artistic engagements resulted in her being well respected amongst her Australian and global contemporaries, particularly within the feminist community.

 Painting

-Throughout the span of her practice, Binns has developed a strong reputation for her prolific approach to painting.
+Throughout the span of her practice, Binns developed a strong reputation for her prolific approach to painting.
 Her first solo exhibition Vivienne Binns: Paintings and Constructions, was held in 1967 at Watters Gallery in Sydney.
 Including notable works such as Vag Dens and Phallic Monument, this exhibition has been recognised as a key starting point for the development of feminist art in Australia.
 This exhibition was one of the first of its kind, predating Judy Chicago's The Dinner Party and "critically affirming the power of women's sexuality whilst also provoking... a good measure of castration anxiety amongst the patriarchy".

-Through decades of experimentation with colour and form, Binns has conceptually explored ideas ranging from feminism to colonial critique within her painting practice.
-Binns utilises abstraction as a way to communicate complex ideas and make them accessible to a broader audience.
+Through decades of experimentation with colour and form, Binns conceptually explored ideas ranging from feminism to colonial critique within her painting practice.
+Binns utilised abstraction as a way to communicate complex ideas and make them accessible to a broader audience.